The Troubles in Ulster (1920–1922): Belfast Pogrom

 Around the Falls-Shankill interface, seven Catholics and two Protestants were killed, mostly by soldiers who were attempting to disperse rioters in the area.
-Several of those killed were ex-servicemen and one was a Redemptorist friar who was shot by a bullet fired from a passing military patrol through a Clonard Monastery window.
+Several of those killed were ex-servicemen and one was a Redemptorist friar who was shot by a bullet fired from a passing military patrol through a window of Clonard Monastery.
 A Loyalist mob attempted to burn down a Catholic convent on Newtownards Road; soldiers guarding the building responded opened fire, wounding 15 Protestants, three of them fatally.

 At other workplaces in Belfast, expulsions continued for several days, and those expelled included several hundred female textile workers.
 Catholics and Socialists were driven out of other large firms such as Mackies Foundry and Sirocco Engineering Works.
 According to the Catholic Protection Committee, 11,000 Catholic shipyard, factory and mill workers had been expelled from their jobs, a tenth of Belfast's Catholic population.
 The leader of the Ulster Unionist Party and the soon to be Prime Minister of Northern Ireland, Sir James Craig, made his feelings on the expulsions clear when he visited the shipyards: "Do I approve of the actions you boys have taken in the past?
 I say yes".

+By August 1920 Catholics were no longer employed in the shipyards and material damage valued at one half million pounds had been done.
+The expulsion of thousands of Catholic workers from the shipyards and other Belfast workplaces were followed by retaliatory attacks against Protestant workers as they were returning home from work, starting a cycle of communal violence which continued for over two years.
+One of the more brutal attacks on returning workers occurred on 22 November 1921 when bombs were thrown into a tram carrying workers from the Workman, Clark and Co. shipyard – three workers were killed and 16 wounded.

-The unemployed shipyard workers often attacked Protestant workers as they returned home after work.
-In late November 1921 bombs were thrown into trams carrying shipyard workers in Belfast, killing eight Protestants and wounding nine.
+The now unemployed Catholic shipyard workers continued their attacks on Protestants as they returned home after work.
+In late November 1921 multiple trams carrying shipyard workers were attacked, killing eight Protestant workers.
 Loyalist retaliation resulted in fifteen Nationalists killed in one day alone (22 November 1921).
-St. Matthew's church in the Catholic enclave of Ballymacarrett came under sustained attack and in March 1922, St. Mathews Primary School was subjected to a bombing attack.
+St. Matthew's church in the Catholic enclave of Ballymacarrett came under sustained attack and in March 1922, nearby St Matthew's Primary School was also subjected to a bombing attack.